bssrdev/wilderhood/_posts/2015-04-21-Agumbe-Kingsowncountry.markdown

 </p>

 <p>
-Kālinga Centre for Rainforest Ecology: for information and to check availability contact the Director at info@rainforestecology.com
+<a href="http://www.wilderhood.com/accommodation/Kalinga%20Centre%20for%20Rainforest%20Ecology" target="_blank">Kālinga Centre for Rainforest Ecology</a>: for information and to check availability contact the Director <em>info@rainforestecology.com</em>
 </p>

 <p>